 The legend behind Ugadi

 In pre-ancient times, during Satya Yuga, humanity had lost all moral virtues and lived like animals.
 So, Lord Vishnu decided to end the world with a deluge.
 Lord Brahma was to start a new civilization then.
-Key instructions towards this new civilization were handed over to Lord Brahma by Lord Vishnu in the Vedas.
+Key instructions for this new civilization were handed over to Lord Brahma by Lord Vishnu in the Vedas.
 A demon called Somakasura stole the Vedas from Brahma and hid them deep in the ocean.
 Lord Vishnu took the Matsya Avatar, killed the demon, and retrieved the Vedas.
 Having got back the Vedas, Lord Brahma started the creation of the new world on Ugadi day.
 Another legend says that the occasion commemorates the coronation of Rama in Ayodhya after his victory over Ravana.

-Going by astrology, Ugadi day was the most auspicious time to start the new emperor’s reign.
-The nine-day-long spring festival of Vasanta Navratri begins on this day and concludes on Ram Navami.
+Ram Navami.
 Yet another legend is that Lord Krishna left his mortal abode on Ugadi day.
-Since it is generally believed that Lord Krishna’s death signalled the arrival of Kali Yuga, Ugadi day also signifies the start of Kali Yuga.
+Since it is generally believed that Lord Krishna’s death signaled the arrival of Kali Yuga, Ugadi day also signifies the start of Kali Yuga.
 It has to be noted that Ugadi day marks the only auspicious occasion in Vedic culture where Lord Brahma is worshipped for his role in the sustenance of the world.

 Ugadi Celebrations

 The festival is enthusiastically observed by the Telugu, Kannada, Marathi, Kodava, Tulu, and Konkani diaspora throughout India.
 They celebrate it with lavish feasts and family get-togethers.
-The festivities include decorating doors with mango leaves in the form of Toranalu (also known as Toranagalu in Kannada), drawing colourful patterns on the floor known as Kolamulus (also known as Rangoli), buying and giving new clothes, taking a special bath followed by oil treatment, visiting temples, helping the needy, and preparing and sharing special foods.
+The festivities include decorating doors with mango leaves in the form of Toranalu (also known as Toranagalu in Kannada), drawing colorful patterns on the floor known as Kolamulus (also known as Rangoli), buying and giving new clothes, taking a special bath followed by oil treatment, visiting temples, helping the needy, and preparing and sharing special foods.
 It is customary for people to wash the front of their homes with water, apply cow dung paste, and draw vibrant floral patterns.
 Mango leaves are also used to adorn front doors.

 A significant tradition is making special dishes like pulihora, bobbatlu (bhakshalu/polelu/oligalu), burelu, and pachadi.
 A key ingredient in these foods may be the raw mango, which is abundant at this time of year.
 The most notable of the special Ugadi dishes is Pachadi.
 It is a dish that resembles chutney and contains ingredients that are sweet, sour, tangy, and bitter.
 It serves as a symbolic reminder that the upcoming New Year will bring with it a variety of experiences and complicated life phases.
-The components of pachadi — jaggery or brown sugar, neem flowers, salt, tamarind, or raw mango — provide the dish with its many distinct flavours.
+The components of pachadi — jaggery or brown sugar, neem flowers, salt, tamarind, or raw mango — provide the dish with its many distinct flavors.

 Importance of Gudi Padwa

 Maharashtra’s Gudi Padwa festivities are comparable to those of Ugadi or Yugadi.
-The term “Gudi Padwa” was created from the Sanskrit words ‘gudi’, which means flag and ‘pāḍavā’ derived from the Sanskrit word ‘pratipad’, meaning the first day of the lunar fortnight.
-On this day, a special Gudi flag will be raised, decorated with flowers, mango and neem leaves, and sugar crystals and topped with an upside-down silver or copper vessel.
+The term “Gudi Padwa” was created from the Sanskrit words ‘gudi’, which means flag, and ‘pāḍavā’ derived from the Sanskrit word ‘pratipad’, meaning the first day of the lunar fortnight.
+On this day, a special Gudi flag will be raised, decorated with flowers, mango and neem leaves, and sugar crystals, and topped with an upside-down silver or copper vessel.
 It represents prosperity, success, and victory.
 The Gudi is then placed outside the home, in a prominent location such as a window or a balcony, facing the east direction.

 The day begins with an early morning ritual bath, followed by the decoration of the Gudi and a puja (worship) ceremony.
 The puja involves the offering of neem leaves, jaggery, and gram dal to the deity, along with the recitation of mantras and hymns.
 The Gudi is then worshipped with offerings of flowers, coconut, and incense sticks.